-Bifocal vs Progressive: The advantages of progressive lenses
+Bifocal vs progressive?
+Benefits of progressive lenses

 If you're over age 40 and struggling to see small print with your current glasses, you probably need multifocal lenses.

 That doesn't mean you have to wear ugly bifocals or trifocals.
 For most people, line-free progressive lenses are a much better option.